rdbende/flake8-tkinter/README.md

     - `TK501`: Calling `mainloop()` on something other than the root window.
     - `TK502`: Using things like `root.wm_title()`.
 Use `root.title()`.
 (But there should be exceptions, like `wm_attributes`)
     - `TK503`: Using subscripting for widget cget and configure.
 Use `.cget()` and `.configure()` instead.
-    - `TK504`: Using a tkinter constant.
-Use a string literal instead (should disabled by default)

 ## Development